Vivek0001Bhardwaj/user/README.md

 The app defines following CRUD APIs.

+## For Authentication, add parameter variable while api request with name as 'authVal' and its value should be Admin's name or email

 ### Auth

 | Method | Url | Decription | Sample Valid Request Body |